Difference Between Cold And Warm Blooded Animals

 • Low Metabolic Rate: Ectotherms generally have lower metabolic rates compared to endotherms.
 This means they produce less internal heat.

 • Behavioral Thermoregulation: Ectotherms often use behavioral strategies to regulate their temperature.
-For example, a lizard might bask in the sun to warm up or seek shade to cool down.
+Here's one way to look at it: a lizard might bask in the sun to warm up or seek shade to cool down.

 • Environmental Dependence: Ectotherms are highly dependent on their environment.
 Their activity levels and geographical distribution are often limited by temperature.